Oliver-Francis1997/Threading-VS-Multiprocessing/README.md

 > - Add args for easier testing
 > - <s>Learn why I'm getting unexpected results and adapt the tests</s> DONE!
 > - <s>Clean up imports</s> DONE!
+> - Attempt to combine mutiprocessing and threading
 ### Webspider that uses Threading and Multiprocessing
 #### TODO
 > - Come up with a good name